Skip to content

 What Happens If You Miss the Deadline?

-Missing the April 15 deadline without filing for an extension or making necessary payments results in immediate financial consequences.
-The IRS penalty applies for late filing and late payments, significantly increasing the amount owed.
-The failure-to-file penalty is 5% of your unpaid taxes per month (up to a maximum of 25%), while failure-to-pay penalties accrue at 0.5% per month on outstanding balances.
+Missing the April 15 deadline without filing for an extension or making necessary payments results in immediate financial consequences, no matter the circumstances.
+The IRS penalty applies for late filing and payments, significantly increasing the amount owed.
+These penalties can change without prior notice.
+The failure-to-file penalty is 5% of your monthly unpaid taxes (up to a maximum of 25%), while failure-to-pay penalties accrue at 0.5% per month on outstanding balances.

 How to File a Tax Extension

 Filing this form grants you an extra six months to complete your return, extending the deadline from April 15 to October 15.
 Form 4868 is straightforward and can be submitted online through IRS-approved e-file services or mailed directly to the IRS.
-Note that file fees may be associated with third-party online submission services, and terms and conditions apply.
+When a tax return is electronically transmitted to the IRS, it avoids potential issues associated with paper filing, such as loss in the mail or delays.
+File fees may be related to third-party online submission services, and terms and conditions apply.

 Common Mistakes to Avoid When Requesting an Extension

-A common mistake is underpayment of estimated taxes owed, leading to significant penalties when the return is eventually filed.
+A common mistake is underpayment of estimated taxes owed, leading to significant penalties when the wrong amount is paid.
 Others fail to submit Form 4868 before the April 15 deadline, negating the benefits of an extension.

 To avoid these pitfalls, ensure accurate estimates of your tax liability and submit the extension form on time.
 Working with a tax professional can help streamline this process, reducing stress and potential errors.